ChillLive/ChillLiveWallpaperProject/README.md

 # Features

-* Chill themes, displaying pastel colors that change softly during the day
+* Chill themes, displaying pastel colors that change slowly during the day
 * The day and night cycle changes according to the user's location, with live sunrise/sunset - _if permission granted_
 * Some of the scenes elements move or twinkle softly, such as the trees and stars
 * Different scenes are available, with more to come in the future - _if I'm satisfied with the outcome_